baltaazr/honorsai/neural-networks.md

 # Neural Networks:

-In this project, we made an artificial neural network to classify a double half moon.
+In this project, I made an artificial neural network to classify a double half moon.

 ## How I approached the project: